Reinachan/AniList-High-Contrast-Dark-Theme/README.md

 1.4.1 - Fixed an unintentional text alignment issue with the edit post dropdown. <br>

 1.5.0 - Database tools are now usable on small screens and viewports. <br>
+1.5.1 - Improved modals, character page, and images in the database tools on small screens. <br>